Rhodiola Rosea is a high-altitude plant that is commonly used in dietary supplements and nootropics for improved mood and mental stamina.

 Rhodiola Rosea can have physical and mental performance effects on the body, and you’ll find it in workout supplements and nootropics .

-It has been used for centuries in traditional medicine, but modern scientific studies have also shown some interesting effects on the brain .
+According to the National Library of Medicine, it has been used for centuries in traditional medicine, but modern scientific studies have also shown some interesting effects on the brain .
+It's been revered in traditional medicine systems across Europe, Asia, and Russia, used for enhancing stamina and reducing stress.

 The possible plant adaptogen can have an effect on monoamines and opioid peptides.